 Shopping on the strip

-Ditch downloading for the joys of browsing the music, films and books in Title, or gorge on the new and second-hand gastro titles in Books for Cooks.
+Ditch downloading for the joys of browsing the music, films and books in Title.
 Rummage through industrial and commercial furniture and finds at Industria X.

 Feel the flush of pride in local labels Obus and Aesop.
-Go gaga in Little Salon, check out the textiles at Spacecraft, and the crafts at Cottage Industries.
+Check out the textiles and crafts at Spacecraft and Cottage Industries.
 Dress up for dinner with designer duds from Dagmar Rousset and NOM*D.

 Late night delights